braze-inc/braze-docs/_docs/_partners/technology_partners/data_augmentation/contextual_location/neura.md

 ---
 nav_title: Neura Actions
-alias: /partners/neura_actions/
+alias: /partners/neura/
 ---

 # Neura Actions Integration

 [Neura][1] helps leading mobile brands drive higher customer engagement & retention with AI-powered, real-world behavioral insights and advanced campaign segmentation & triggering.

-*Leverage Neura's [True Personas™][2] to create segments and audiences based on each users' lifestyle and preferences.*
+*Leverage Neura's [True Personas™][2] to create segments and audiences based on each users' lifestyle and preferences.
+Leverage [Neura Moments™][3] when triggering campaigns to reach each user when they're available and receptive.*

-*Leverage [Neura Moments™][3] when triggering campaigns to reach each user when they're available and receptive.*
+![moments-of-availability.png][9]

-![moments-of-availability.png][8]
+See the [Neura Insights][4] Braze integration for further details on how to uncover these real-world behavioral insights.

 ## Integration Details

 To get started, ensure that both the Braze and Neura SDKs are properly integrated for Android and iOS.

-To integrate the Neura SDK you simply add a few lines of code to your [AppDelegate on iOS][4] or [MainActivity class on Android][5].
+To integrate the Neura SDK you simply add a few lines of code to your [AppDelegate on iOS][5] or [MainActivity class on Android][6].
 You’ll then begin receiving [Neura Moments™][3] as Braze "Custom Events".
 You’ll also gain the ability to segment users based on their real-world lifestyles and habits, [True Personas™][2], received as Braze "Custom Attributes".

-![neura-personas-moments.png][9]
+![neura-personas-moments.png][10]

 First, find your App ID on the "Developer Console" section of the Braze Dashboard and create a new API Key with `users.track`, `users.alias.new` and `users.export.ids` permissions.

-![neura-braze-api-key.png][10]
+![neura-braze-api-key.png][11]

-Complete the Mobile Engagement Platform section of your application in the [Neura console][6], as follows:
+Complete the Mobile Engagement Platform section of your application in the [Neura console][7], as follows:

 **API Key:** Insert the key you've created in the Braze platform.